GoogleChrome/developer.chrome.com/site/en/docs/webstore/faq/index.md

 Visit your extension page in the [Chrome Web Store Developer Dashboard][dev-dashboard], change the currently selected language to your desired choice (for example "en-GB") and upload a screenshot as normal.
 Once the image is uploaded you will be presented with an option to "Show this item in **all** locales" or "Show this item **only** in the 'en-GB' locale".
-Select the later to show the screenshot to only users of the "en-GB" Chrome Web Store.
+Select the latter to show the screenshot to only users of the "en-GB" Chrome Web Store.

 ### My item's status says "pending review."
 What does this mean? {: #faq-listing-08 }